-This programme is designed to assist students to obtain a professional financial qualification and equip graduates with knowledge essential for a successful career in financial analysis, investment management and allied financial services.
+This programme is designed to assist you in gaining a professional financial qualification, and equip you with knowledge essential for a successful career in financial analysis, investment management and allied financial services

 - You will benefit from expert teaching, using the latest materials across a carefully chosen range of courses, informed by cutting-edge research in the area of international financial analysis.

-- Many of our graduates have attained various very positions in the financial sector, in industry and commerce, and in the public sector., with, for example, staff serving on the Accounting Standards Board, as Advisor to the House of Lords, as well as on various committees of the Institute of Chartered Accountants of Scotland.
+- Our staff have close connections to the accounting and finance profession, for example, serving on the Accounting Standards Board, as Advisor to the House of Lords, as well as on various committees of the Institute of Chartered Accountants of Scotland.
 Our staff also act as advisors to the Economic & Social Sciences Research Council, the Hong Kong Research Grants Council and the Canadian Social Science and Humanities Research Council.

-On this programme students will take three core courses, one optional course and complete a substantial independent piece of work, normally in the form of a dissertation of aroud 12,000 words, which offers you the flexibility to pursue studies in your chosen area of interest.
+You will take five core courses and one optional course, and complete a substantial independent piece of work, normally in the form of a dissertation.

 - International capital markets